Caveat aleator: the definition of AGI for this market is a work in progress -- ask clarifying questions!

 2. Does passing a long, informed, adversarial Turing Test count?

-This is a necessary but not sufficient condition.
+Not necessarily.
 Matthew Barnett on Metaculus has a lengthy definition of this kind of Turning test.
 I believe it's even stricter than the Longbets version.
 Roughly the idea is to have human foils who are PhD-level experts in at least one STEM field, judges who are PhD-level experts in AI, with each interview at least 2 hours and with everyone trying their hardest to act human and distinguish humans from AIs.

 3. Does the AGI have to be publicly available?